M-Aloysie/MySQL-Challenge/README.md

 - Deliverables:

 SQL scripts for the database, all queries, functions, views, and stored procedures.
-Diagrams illustrating database schema and relationships.'
+Diagrams illustrating database schema and relationships.